Samsung Galaxy S26 Ultra vs Galaxy S23 Ultra: Expected differences

 From Snapdragon 8 Gen 2 to Elite Gen 5

 The S23 Ultra made history by standardizing Snapdragon 8 Gen 2 (for Galaxy) worldwide, delivering big CPU/GPU improvements and better battery life without changing the battery size.
-Now we are three generations later, and the S26 Ultra is expected to land on Snapdragon 8 Elite Gen 5 (for Galaxy) — a refined 3 nm platform with meaningfully faster GPU and NPU, with higher clock speeds.
-Samsung has also improved its cooling system throughout the years, so there should be noticeably better sustained performance.
+Now we are three generations later, and the S26 Ultra is expected to land on Snapdragon 8 Elite Gen 5 (for Galaxy), which will be built on the refined 3 nm process with meaningfully faster GPU and NPU performance and higher clock speeds.
+Samsung has also improved its cooling system over the years, so sustained performance should be noticeably better.

 As for software, the S26 Ultra should debut with Android 16 and One UI 8.5, alongside Samsung’s seven-year update promise.
 The S23 Ultra, on the other hand, is will soon come to its final year of software support.
 Samsung promised 4 years of OS updates and 5 years of security patches for that generation, which means the last Android version the S23 Ultra will get is Android 17.